Phillip-M97/GeoBIKED/README.md

 This work was presented at the Modeling, Data Analytics and AI in Engineering Conference (MadeAI), held in Porto, Portugal in July 2024 https://madeai-eng.org/

-## License
-This code is published under the MIT license.
-Feel free to use all portions for research or related projects under the prerequisite to cite the paper "Phillip Mueller, Sebastian Mueller and Lars Mikelsons.
-"GeoBIKED: A Dataset with Geometric Features and Automated Labeling Techniques to Enable Deep Generative Models in Engineering Design."

 ## Downloading the Data
 Due to file size constraints, download the data from [Google Drive](https://drive.google.com/drive/folders/1s2gILDboW2S66XxS2TtkOdsEYOMqe1TH?usp=sharing).
 To work with it, download and unzip the data and then select the required folders.